Background pattern

 3. How to use Gastrolux

-Gastrolux is a contrast medium used for diagnostic testing, which must be performed in the presence of qualified personnel, preferably under the supervision of a doctor who will indicate the instructions to follow at each moment.
+Gastrolux is a contrast medium used to perform a diagnostic test, which should be carried out in the presence of qualified personnel, preferably under the supervision of a doctor who will indicate the instructions to follow at all times.

 Gastrolux is supplied as a gastrointestinal solution, which can be administered orally or rectally.

-Gastrolux should not be used intravascularly (directly injected into a vein or artery).
+Gastrolux should not be used intravascularly (injected directly into a vein or artery).

-Before using Gastrolux, it is recommended to clean the intestine, as it facilitates the performance and validity of the diagnostic test.
+Before using Gastrolux, it is recommended to clean the intestine, as it facilitates the realization and validity of the diagnostic test.

-The recommended dose may vary depending on the type of exploration, the patient's age, the suspected or known pathology, the administration route, and the region being studied.
+The recommended dose may vary depending on the type of examination, the patient's age, the suspected/known pathology, the route of administration, and the region studied.

-Depending on the area to be studied of the gastrointestinal tract, the oral or rectal route is used.
+Depending on the area to be studied in the gastrointestinal tract, the oral or rectal route is used.

 Target organ